Seeds of Change: Social Justice and Arts Camp

 Mikaela González: Graduating this year from Hampshire College, Mikaela is working on a collective on-campus mural celebrating healing, resilience, and solidarity vital in the Black and brown struggle for liberation.
 Her artwork cannot be separated from its social purpose, whether it be raising awareness, building community, celebrating identity, or creating space for radical collaboration.
 While at Hampshire, she has produced artwork for Movement for Justice in El Barrio (a Harlem-based housing justice organization); worked with NYC youth in a mosaic project along with artist Josh Sarantitis; held an exhibition at the Smith College Campus Center; studied printmaking, collage, and political art in Cuba; and created a solidarity mural in the Zapatista community of Oventik.
 She dreams of continuing her socially engaged art practice by making murals in both the US and Mexico, helping build collective consciousness through public creation.

-For inquiries, Registration Forms and Affordable Enrollment Plans please e-mail Aviva at: firstname.lastname@example.org
+For inquiries and, Registration Forms please e-mail Aviva at: firstname.lastname@example.org

 Your donation will enable a child's participation in a project that encourages and validates the use of their creative voice as a tool for expression and communal power building.